 TRAINING & QUALIFICATIONS

 I hold a diploma in therapeutic counselling with an integrative approach.
-I came to counselling as a second career after having spent nearly 10 years working within the NHS.
+I came to counselling as a second career after having spent 10 years working within the NHS.
 It was my own personal experiences of therapy that led me to pursue my career in the field.

 I have experience working with both vulnerable children and young adults as a School counsellor with Place2Be – A charity counselling service for schools, (http://www.place2be.org.uk), providing therapeutic counselling and emotional support to students to enhance both the mental wellbeing and prospects of each individual child.